xxwilliam/assignment-1/README.md

 MY IDEAL JOB

 Security Specialist
-My role would be delivering Cyber Security out comes by my self or as part of a team, communicating with vend- ors, and outside authorities.
+My role would be delivering Cyber Security out comes by my self or as part of a team, communicating with vend ors, and outside authorities.
 I would have to have attention to detail for tracking complex security requirements across systems and domains, and with Australian Government security requirements under PSPF,DSPF and ISM.
 An IT degree with Industry experience in security risk management in complex systems is preferable